kaze-desu/LSTM-baseline-BADE03/README.md

 ## About
 This is a simple implementation of LSTM model by using pytorch lightning for classifying MNIST dataset.

-Use this code could be a good start to explore the power of LSTM in sequence data.
+Using this code could be a good start to explore the power of LSTM in sequence data.

 ## Requirements
 - conda